wasimreja/book-finder/README.md

 **14.** Click on `Create pull request`.

 **15.** And you are done creating a pull request to this project.
 Be patient while your PR is reviewed.

-## Add Name

-Once you make your contribution, do not forget to add your name in `contributors.json` file.
-Further instructions are mentioned there.

 ## License